Igor-Stovba/SWE_HW1/README.md

   - Comprehensive all-pairs shortest path solution for dense graphs.
 - **A\* Algorithm**
   - Optimized for pathfinding with heuristics in weighted graphs.
-- **Lee Algorithm**
-  - BFS-like algorithm for pathfinding in maze-like graphs

 ## Time complexity